What is a formalities notice?

 4. Submit your changes via online services.

-What if I need to make extensive changes to my application?
+What if I need to make changes to my application?

-If you need to make major changes, you'll need to put in an amendment to your application.
+If your application doesn't meet our requirements, we'll let you know and ask you to put in an amendment to your application.

 Be aware that there are some limitations when it comes to amendments.